Cardinal-Cryptography/common-aggregator/README.md

 We implement an abstract contract `ERC4626BufferedUpgradeable` from which `CommonAggregator` inherits the reward buffering feature.

-Reward buffering ensures that incoming `asset`s will be distributed to the depositors over some longer period of time, instead of doing it instantly.
+Reward buffering ensures that incoming `asset`s will be distributed to the depositors over some longer period of time, instead of instantly.
-Its goal is to prevent potential attack in which user deposits right before a reward distribution event, effectively capturing a portion of share holders' rewards for himself.
+Its goal is to prevent potential attack in which user deposits right before a reward distribution event, effectively capturing a portion of share holders' rewards for themselves.

 ### State updates